dreamcatcher-tech/network/Inbox/2024-01-29 1517 server side file streaming.md

 The clients are really just watchers of artifact, not active executors.

 If built this way, then a desktop app simply bundles deno up inside it.

+Could the UI components be streamed down as files that are loaded dynamically ?
+If it is packaged as being standalone, and streamed down from esm.sh, then we can use everything we are used to from it ?